sanity/Swarm/README.md

 From the Swarm directory, in one console window:

-`$ sbt/sbt "demos/run-main swarm.demos.Listen"`
+`$ sbt/sbt "demos/run-main org.swarmframework.demos.Listen"`

 Then, in another console window:

-`$ sbt/sbt "demos/run-main swarm.demos.ExplicitMoveTo1"`
+`$ sbt/sbt "demos/run-main org.swarmframework.demos.ExplicitMoveTo1"`

 In this demo keep an eye on both consoles, you will be asked for input in one console, then the other.